-Through our various training programs in Afghanistan, CAS has trained more than 8,000 Afghan teachers and contributed tremendously to the capacity building efforts of the Afghan education sector.
-It has recently implemented a Tansboundary Waters project concerning Tajikistan, Afghanistan and Pakistan.
+Through our various training programs in Afghanistan, CAS has trained more than 8,000 Afghan teachers and contributed tremendously to the capacity-building efforts of the Afghan education sector.
+It has recently implemented a Transboundary Waters project concerning Tajikistan, Afghanistan, and Pakistan.
 The project’s goal was to academically discuss transboundary waters shared by all three countries and find scientific ways of cooperating and avoiding future conflicts concerning water resources.

 Here at home, besides our representational activities through our local and national media outlets, CAS, through its Afghan Immersions Seminars, has trained more than 600 participants who belonged to various military and civilian agencies of the United States of America.
 CAS continues to offer such opportunities for interesting participants for military and civilian organizations.

-Currently, the Center has active partnerships with three major Afghan Universities in assisting them with academic capacity building such as Curriculum Development, Syllabus Development and other components of capacity building and is planning to establish similar partnership with another Afghan university.
+Currently, the Center has active partnerships with three major Afghan Universities in assisting them with academic capacity building such as Curriculum Development, Syllabus Development, and other components of capacity building, and is planning to establish a similar partnership with another Afghan university.
 The current partnerships are implemented with the assistance of the UNL College of Engineering of the UNO College of Communications, Fine Arts and Media.

-With a broader scope of not only focusing on Afghanistan but also Center Asia and South Asia, CAS will become UNO’s primary hub for academic research and academic capacity development programs and activities on Afghanistan and the region.
+With a broader scope of not only focusing on Afghanistan but also on Center Asia and South Asia, CAS will become UNO’s primary hub for academic research and academic capacity development programs and activities in Afghanistan and the region.